forderud/ComSamples/README.md

 ## Advanced topics
 These topics are primary relevant when _authoring_ COM servers.
 Consumers of a COM server can usually disregard these topics.

+### Background service deployment
+It can be scaled down to just TypeLib registration if instead running the server in a background service that is started in advance.

 ### Security
 Some noteworthy details: